 It means the answer is to why Hispanics don’t have higher diagnosis numbers is because of language barriers and semantics.
 As great as this new research is, it does open the doors for a whole mess of questions, especially for teens and adults on the spectrum.

-The autistic adult world statistics are very sad and scary, with 1 in 63 newly diagnosed adults having suicidal thoughts.
+The autistic adult world statistics are somber and scary, with 1 in 63 newly diagnosed adults having suicidal thoughts.
 Finding out about autism as an adult makes for a complicated life story, filled with sometimes horrifying revelations about one’s own childhood experiences way later in life and catastrophic misunderstandings.

-So what about the undiagnosed autistic Hispanic teens and adults who are past the age for a verbal screening for autism?
-If there are verbal misunderstandings in autistic patients and cultural barriers in regards to language and semantics preventing a diagnosis of autism, then what happens when autistic Hispanics who don’t know they have autism… go to the doctor?
+If there are verbal misunderstandings in autistic patients and cultural barriers in regards to language and semantics preventing a diagnosis of autism, what about the undiagnosed autistic Hispanic teens and adults who are past the age for a verbal screening for autism?
+What happens when autistic Hispanics who don’t know they have autism… go to the doctor?

 How Does it Feel to be Undiagnosed?

-As a teen and young adult, I lost many friendships because my responses were taken the wrong way or I said something too stupid for them to think it wasn’t on purpose.
-I got better at catching offense on my feet, but I hated living with the anxiety of knowing that I might say something offensive at any given moment, and having to be socially prepared for my own “stupidity”.
+As a teen and young adult, I lost many friendships because my responses were taken the wrong way, or I said something too stupid for them to think it wasn’t on purpose.
+I got better at catching offense on my feet.
+Still, I hated living with the anxiety of knowing that I might say something offensive at any given moment and having to be socially prepared for my own “stupidity.”
 I wanted so desperately for people to think I was a nice person, but I was just known as bitchy and bossy, and you could only see my “care” if you knew what it looked like.
-I will say this about myself though: I hate being misunderstood.
-Even if it took a fight for you to understand me, I made people understand me, because I wasn’t coming from a bad place and to me, people HAD to know that.
+I will say this about myself, though: I hate being misunderstood.
+Even if it took a fight for you to understand me, I made people understand me because I wasn’t coming from the wrong place, and to me, people HAD to know that.

 I was a Hispanic child with no diagnosis and a whole mess of weird issues.
-I knew I was different from the kids at school, because I was always lost on social situations.
+I knew I was different from the kids at school because I was always lost in social situations.
 But I was book smart, and I would read six fiction books or so a week.
-I learned so many different words for so many different feelings I always had, but I didn’t understand social nuance in a way that allowed me to communicate anything unless I was upset or frustrated.
+I learned so many different words for so many mixed feelings I always had.
+Still, I didn’t understand social nuance in a way that allowed me to communicate anything unless I was upset or frustrated.
 Once I got mad enough, the words would flow, and I didn’t have the emotional maturity to tailor myself or sometimes even feel apologetic.
-Once I got out how I felt, the anxiety of trying to get all my words together went away and I felt ten times better.
+Once I got out how I felt, the anxiety of trying to get all my words together went away, and I felt ten times better.
 Most of the time, I wasn’t even mad anymore.
 I didn’t know anything about mental health disorders.

 How do Hispanic People on the Spectrum Fall Through the Cracks?

-A diagnosis makes life easier on the patient, but because of the burden on the family people of importance are saying they aren’t sure now how beneficial having an early diagnosis is.
+A diagnosis makes life easier for the patient.
+Still, because of the burden on the family, people of importance are saying they aren’t sure now how beneficial having an early diagnosis is.
 In other words, having an autistic child makes life harder on the family, because coordinating doctor visits and therapy, along with handling meltdowns and social misunderstandings makes life more difficult for the parent.

 Being Undiagnosed as an Adult and Going to the Doctor

-I went through a summer before I was twenty where I felt nauseous every time I ate and a lot of times I would threw up.
-I went to the doctor, and tried to explain my symptoms to him.
+I went through summer before I was twenty, where I felt nauseous every time I ate, and a lot of times, I would throw up.
+I went to the doctor and tried to explain my symptoms to him.
 He said I had Irritable Bowel Syndrome.
-Irritable Bowel Syndrome is a disorder that affects the large intestine, with symptoms including diarrhea, constipation, cramping, bloating and gas.
+Irritable Bowel Syndrome is a disorder that affects the large intestine, with symptoms including diarrhea, constipation, cramping, bloating, and gas.
 There is no known cause.
-I was confused as to why he thought my problem had to do with my large intestine when my primary reason for visit was vomiting.
+I was confused as to why he thought my problem had to do with my large intestine when my primary reason for the visit was vomiting.
 From my stomach.
-I did my homework and found out that a diagnosis of Irritable Bowel Syndrome is basically doctor hack for giving up on why your belly aches, because it is actually an imbalance of gut neurotransmitters.
-Eventually a nurse practitioner diagnosed me with GERD and a hyperacidic stomach.
+I did my homework and found out that a diagnosis of Irritable Bowel Syndrome is basically a doctor hack for giving up on why your belly aches because it is actually an imbalance of gut neurotransmitters.
+Eventually, a nurse practitioner diagnosed me with GERD and a hyper acidic stomach.